 Pothos plants have heart-shaped, glossy green or variegated, waxy leaves.
 Young Pothos leaf growth is slightly different than mature leaves.
-These juvenile leaves are smooth and several inches long.
-Mature leaves can get up to 3 feet in length and develop into oval or heart shapes, often with holes at the midrib.
+These juvenile leaves are smooth and several inches (8 cm.) long.
+Mature leaves can get up to 3 feet (91 cm.) in length and develop into oval or heart shapes, often with holes at the midrib.

 Pothos Problems with Water

 Too little water is a common cause of stunted Pothos plants.
-These tropical plants require filtered light, high humidity and grow best in temperatures of 70 to 90 degrees Fahrenheit (21 to 32 C.).
+These tropical plants require filtered light, high humidity, and grow best in temperatures of 70 to 90 degrees F. (21-32 C.).
 All plant growth is diminished in temperatures above or below those listed.

-Let plants dry out only in the top two inches of soil before irrigating.
+Let plants dry out only in the top 2 inches (5 cm.) of soil before irrigating.
 If the plant dries out to the roots, growth will retard and the overall health of the plant will suffer, which can trigger disease and pest outbreaks.

 Excess watering is also common in the list of Pothos problems but does not cause stunting.
 Instead, you are more likely to end up with root rot.
 It is important to water heavily and allow water to leach through the soil to prevent buildup of fertilizer, which can diminish plant health.
 Fertilize only during the growing season and just every other month with a diluted formula.